WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_libraries.md

 ### **Output Criteria / Definition of Done:**

 * Each CQL Library in the IG SHALL have a Library resource
-* Each Library SHALL indicate the type of library according to the above (with a useContext slice) TODO: SGLibrary
+* Each Library SHALL indicate the type of library according to the above (with a useContext slice)
 * Each Library resource SHALL conform to [CRMIShareableLibrary]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-shareablelibrary.html)
 * Each active published Library SHALL conform to [CRMIPublishableLibrary]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-publishablelibrary.html)
 * Each Library resource representing a CQL Library SHALL conform to [CQLLibrary]({{site.data.fhir.ver.cql}}/StructureDefinition-cql-library.html)